-Financial literacy is closely linked to demographic characteristics such as marital status, age, education, and income (see Lusardi and Mitchell, 2011b; 2014).
-So far, we have considered differences between women and men.
+So far, we have considered differences in financial literacy between women and men.
 But do these differences hold up when we account for differences in demographic and economic characteristics between women and men?
-In Tables 2 and 3, we report a set of multivariate regressions using data from the United States, the Netherlands, and Germany.10 In Table 2 the dependent variable is a dummy variable equal to 1 for respondents who answered all three financial literacy questions correctly.
+In Tables 2 and 3, we report a set of multivariate regressions using data from the United States, the Netherlands, and Germany.14 The variables included in the regressions are motivated by the theoretical models mentioned earlier.
+In Table 2 the dependent variable is a dummy variable equal to 1 for respondents who answered all three financial literacy questions correctly.
 In Table 3 the dependent variable is a dummy equal to 1 if a respondent has at least one "do not know" response.
+These regressions are meant as an additional set of descriptive statistics to check whether the gender differences in financial literacy are driven by other differences between men and women, such as income or education.
+Therefore we add controls in blocks of variables and observe what happens to the gender effect.
+We are using linear regressions despite the binary nature of our dependent variable.
+This makes the interpretation of the effects much simpler, but estimates do not change considerably when using probit or logit estimation.15